 Cons of Smoking Marijuana

-Although there is some argument that cannabis smoke is not the same as tobacco smoke, this does not mean cannabis smoke is not potentially harmful to the mouth, throat and lungs.
+Although some argue that cannabis smoke is not the same as tobacco smoke, this does not mean cannabis smoke is not potentially harmful to the mouth, throat, and lungs.
 Breathing in smoke of any kind is not the ideal method of consumption, especially for medical patients.
 In addition, the cons of smoking marijuana include:

 - Not suitable for minors.

-- Some of the beneficial cannabinoids and terpenes are lost in the heat and smoke – not the most efficient ingestion method.
+- Some beneficial cannabinoids and terpenes are lost in the heat and smoke – not the most efficient ingestion method.